ShchokinViktor/rsschool-cv/cv.md

 I used Context to pass data between components, in the future I plan to transfer all state management and business logic to Redux.

 ---

+## Languages

+- English ( Intermediate )

+  - I have been studying for 5 years.
+Passed the university entrance exam with 181 points out of 200 possible.
+At university, I studied technical terminology in English.
+During the Front-End courses, I communicated both with fellow students and with mentors from this field in English.

+- Ukrainain ( Native )
+- Russian ( Native )